TomiwaAribisala-git/kubernetes-resume-challenge/README.md

 - Created a [`.github/workflows/deploy.yml`](./.github/workflows/deploy.yml) file to build the Docker image and push it to Docker Hub

 ## Setup Kubernetes Cluster on AWS
-- Setup an [AWS EKS cluster](./terraform/) using Infrastructure As Code--Terraform
+- Setup an [AWS EKS cluster](./terraform/) using Infrastructure As Code:Terraform

 ## Deployed Website to Kubernetes and Exposed The Wesbite Using Kubernetes Deployment and Service Manifests
 - [Kubernetes Deployment and Service Manifests](./kubernetes/)